d2s/website-1/src/pages/terms_of_service.en.md

    2. Once a Talent has been viewed by a Company in the list view it is considered to be introduced by Honeypot ( "Introduction" ).
 If Talent and Company had been introduced in the past twelve months before the Introduction directly or by a third party and Company does not inform Honeypot about this within five business days in writing and substantive materials showing the introduction, the Talent is considered to have been introduced by Honeypot.
 Email or the Service are sufficient media in this matter.
 A Talent is considered to be already introduced directly or by a third party when there is a written communication concerning the Talent, with a clear identification of the Talent and the Company and with a clear identification of the opportunity to hire the Talent.
    3. An Introduction on the Service lasts twelve months.
    4. Honeypot may from time to time, but is under no obligation to, suggest a specific Talent to a Company or vice versa.
 The Talent is then also seen as introduced.
 This can be done via email, messaging service or phone.
-   5. Honeypot undertakes reasonable efforts to match Talent and Companies, however, Honeypot does under no circumstances represent, assume a warranty or guarantee or undertake in any other way that Talent or Company will find a match through Honeypot and/or the Service.
+   5. Honeypot undertakes reasonable efforts to match Talent and Companies, however, Honeypot does under no circumstances represent, assume a warranty or guarantee or undertake in any other way that Talent or Company will find a match through Honeypot and/or the Service. <br /><br />

 1. **Obligations of Talent**